The Best Auto Insurance Companies 2026

 • Rates may vary significantly by location

-Travelers excels at providing affordable full coverage insurance, with rates approximately $123 per month for 50-year-old drivers—making it one of the most cost-effective options among major national carriers.
+Travelers excels at providing affordable full coverage insurance, with rates particularly competitive for middle-aged drivers with clean records.
 The company maintains strong renewal rates, indicating high customer loyalty and satisfaction.
-With a superior financial strength rating, policyholders can trust that Travelers will be there when claims need to be paid.
+With a superior A++ AM Best financial strength rating, policyholders can trust that Travelers will be there when claims need to be paid.
+Learn more about comparing insurance ratings and reviews to understand how Travelers stacks up against the field.

 2. USAA